salsohrab20/AdrianCantrill-DVA-C02/XXI. NOSQL Databases & DynamoDB/X. Athena Demo - PART1.md

 - **Athena** allows querying this directly using **Schema-on-Read**.
 - No data ingestion or transformation is needed.

+> Athena is not loading any data into the table at this point. **Athena doesn't stores any data**, we are simple specifying the data location.

 **Data Elements in OSM**:

 - **Nodes**: Points with metadata (e.g., places, clinics).